raghavmittal2/Data-Viz/README.txt

   -Extract the zip file using winRAR or some other application -Open the main branch in PyCharm as a project.
   -The virual environment has already been made and is present as the 'venv' folder in the repository.
    Go to the PyCharm settings File>Settings>Project:[project name]>Project interpreter and specify the path    "...\venv\Scripts\python.exe"
+  -Open the terminal in PyCharm and type "pip install -r requirements.txt" to install all the dependencies.
+  -run "python app.py" to run the project.
-  -Open the terminal in PyCharm and run "python app.py" -This will run the project invoking a localhost link in terminal.
+  -This will run the project invoking a localhost link in terminal.
   -Click on the project to view the visualization in a web brower.

 2. If you do not have any IDE then use the default OS terminal (cmd/ unix) -Download and extract the repository.
   -open the terminal and navigate to the extracted folder by using the "cd" command.
-  -After opening the root folder in the terminal, type "venv\Scripts\activate.bat" to activate the virtual environment with installed dependencies.
+  -After opening the root folder in the terminal, type "venv\Scripts\activate.bat" to activate the virtual environment.
   -(venv) should now be visible at the start of each line.
+  -type "pip install -r requirements.txt" to install all the dependencies.
   -run "python app.py" to execute the code.
   -A localhost link is displayed on the screen.
 Copy and paste this address in a browser to view the visualization.